Diretrizes de Empacotamento do Fedora

 Desktop Files

 If a package contains a GUI application, then it needs to also include a properly installed .desktop file.
-For the purposes of these guidelines, a GUI application is defined as any application which draws an X window and runs from within that window.
+For the purposes of these guidelines, a GUI application is defined as any application which draws a window and runs from within that window.
 Installed .desktop files MUST follow the desktop-entry-spec, paying particular attention to validating correct usage of Name, GenericName, Categories, StartupNotify entries.

 Icon Tag in Desktop Files